KayumovRu/YobitTracker/README.md

 ## How to use it?

 1. Sign in to the Yobit website, go to the page https://yobit.net/en/api/keys/, select `info only` (this is important for security) and click `Create new key`.
 You will receive a `Key` and a `Secret` (do not pass them to anyone).
 2. Сreate a file `key.txt` in the root.
 Copy the received `Key` to the first line of the file, and `Secret` to the second line.
-You got them in the step above. Сохраните `key.txt`
+You got them in the step above.
+Save the file `key.txt`
 3. (optional) Manually fill in the balance.csv I / O file
 4. Run the script `1_dataupdate.py`.
 Wait for it to be completed.